-Make sure to ask any interior design team that you’re working with if they have passed the NCIDQ exam and are licensed in your state.
-This license ensures that this professional not only has a design eye, but also the technical knowledge and experience.
+Make sure to ask any interior design team that you're working with if they have passed the NCIDQ exam and are licensed in your state.
+This license ensures that this professional not only has a design eye but also technical knowledge and experience.
 They know how to handle issues as they arise and how to prevent errors from occurring in the first place.
-If you are interested in creating a healthy and energy efficient home, you should look for a LEED AP (Leadership in Energy and Environmental Design Accredited Professional).
-As one of the only residential interior design LEED AP’s in the northeast US, I have extensive knowledge on how to create a sustainable, green home.
+If you are interested in creating a healthy and energy-efficient home, you should look for a LEED AP (Leadership in Energy and Environmental Design Accredited Professional).
+As one of the only residential interior design LEED AP's in the northeast US, I have extensive knowledge on how to create a sustainable, green home.
 Take a look at our last blog to learn more about some of the ways our team creates a healthy home!

 Can you accommodate working for clients who have disabilities or special sensitivities?

 As we've learned lately, life is full of unexpected surprises.
 Whether you or someone in your family has a disability or sensitivity, or you simply want to think ahead and keep this home as your forever home, having a designer that understands ADA compliance and the components that make up a healthy home is crucial.
 For our Greenwich interior designer clients, we have been able to design with "aging in place" in mind, while still keeping the home beautiful.
 The right design team can accommodate any kind of special functions or restrictions without looking "institutional" or sacrificing the beauty you want.

 Every designer uses a different method to help their clients figure out the right style, but only the best have it down to a science.
 We have a tried and true questionnaire that goes over everything in the blend to make your perfectly designed sanctuary.

 How do you vet the people working in my home?